Meettya/clinch.jsx/README.md

     packer = new Clinch runtime : on
     # add plugin (chainable)
     packer.addPlugin clinch_jsx
-    # or with some options via builder
-    packer.addPlugin clinch_jsx jsxPragma : "whatever"

 For more information see main module documentation.